What is it like Working at Indigo as a university graduate?

 Now more than ever, career paths are long and winding roads where you are propelled as much by circumstance as qualifications, where transferable skills and a rounded education may be the most valuable assets you have.

-I started working at Indigo in the Network Operations Centre (NOC) in 2019 having heard from a friend that it was interesting work with real career prospects.
-(The NOC provides support services for our global customers) I’d heard of the job opportunity through a friend, he had already been promoted and was enjoying the work after a few years at the company.
+I started working at Indigo in the Global Service Desk in 2019 having heard from a friend that it was interesting work with real career prospects.
+(The Service Desk provides support services for our global customers) I’d heard of the job opportunity through a friend, he had already been promoted and was enjoying the work after a few years at the company.
 My concern, as I filled in the application form, was that I didn’t have any telecoms or engineering background.
 Even though the job description didn’t ask for it, I was worried that I might be out of my depth.

 What I discovered is that recruitment is synonymous with training in a company like Indigo, and you get to learn on the job.
 Coming straight out of university, it was daunting at first but the first few months were made easier by the professionalism of the people around me.
 Indigo provides a friendly and welcoming atmosphere any young person wants when they start a job; I was mixing with many people of different ages and backgrounds who were all willing to help me progress.